kimnivore/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a user interface library that is used for building applications.
+Facebook created it to solve the issue of complex state.
+They needed a way to manage huge amounts of data without bogging down the DOM or web browser.
+Everything created through React is a component, therefore it is scalable and reusable and allows us to update/render just the components who have changed.

 2. Describe component state.

+Component state is an object used by React to represent the component's current situation.
+This data (state) can be displayed to the screen for users.
+When the state changes, the component re-renders and shows the current state to the screen.

 3. Describe props.

+Props are arguments that are passed into React components.
+They are also how we can pass data from one component to another as parameters.
+Props are always passed from the parent to the child.
+We cannot make changes to props data - it is read-only.
+This ensure the data flow remains clean.

 4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that could affect the component outside of the function being called.
+To manage side effects and avoid bugs and inconsistencies in the app, we can use the effect hook.
+The useEffect() hook allows us to set states along with the useState() hook.